 4) Add a fire pit

 Following the smoking ban, the advancements in electric outdoor heating really came on leaps and bounds.
 But if you prefer the natural approach to heating an outdoor area (burning spirits or wood), then you’ll need yourself a burner.
 Chimineas are nice and traditional, but if you fancy something a little more contemporary, go for a fire pit!
-You can get some fantastic designs – including the one below from JMart.

-5) Ditch the decking
+5) Ditch the slippery decking and concrete slabs

 6) Update a drab patio area with Moroccan Tiles

 Tired of staring at a dull, dismal concrete patio?
 Grey, lifeless patio areas are certainly a downer when trying to relax in a garden area.
 Revive them by creating a Moroccan statement floor in your outdoor spaces.
 Arabesque designs are full of bright, bold geometric patterns, and are perfect for adding character and personality to an otherwise dull area.
 From as little as £14.95 per tile, you’ve no excuse not to give your garden a Marakech makeover this summer.